- Monica Harris

 If black voters insist on supporting Biden — or any other candidate — they need to start asking these people common sense questions, like: “What are your specific plans to fundamentally improve the quality of our lives?
 What will do to help us that Trump (or whoever is in office) isn’t doing?
 And what have you actually done to help us lately?
 Because relying on a 35-year old record isn’t going to cut it.”

-The undying loyalty of black voters keeps them from seeing what’s staring them in the face.
-Like a woman who knows her husband is cheating on her, they ignore the obvious.
-They pretend the relationship is fine.
+The undying loyalty of black voters keeps us from seeing what’s staring us in the face.
+Like a woman who knows her husband is cheating on her, we ignore the obvious.
+We pretend the relationship is fine.

 Dutiful shepherds like Maxine Waters and John Lewis lead black sheep to polls and deliver them to any candidate with a “D” beside their name — no matter what they’ve done or what they plan to do.
 Witness how black voters in South Carolina fell in line like dominoes after Congressman Jim Clyburn endorsed Biden, resurrecting his Weekend At Bernie’s campaign and securing his nomination.
 But what will these voters get in return?
 Will Biden make any effort to stem the epidemic of drugs, poverty, and crime that plagues their community?
 Is he proposing fundamental changes to a System that’s grinding them to a pulp?